Senior Director, Capital Investment – California

 - Record of successful business development in California

 - Strong oral and written communication skills, including experience speaking publicly

 - Strong interpersonal skills and proven ability to work effectively with a wide variety of people and organizations, and in culturally and ethnically diverse environments

 - Self-motivated, have a positive attitude, and be enthusiastic to work in a start-up and entrepreneurial environment

-- Ability to travel around California and the West Coast, including a valid driver’s license, in addition to at least semi-annual travel to New York City.
+- Ability to travel around California and the West Coast, in addition to at least semi-annual travel to New York City.